basiqio-oss/Basiq-docs/docs/Basiq Developer Hub/best-practices/basiq-best-practices-1.md

 **For ongoing daily refreshed data,** ask the Basiq team to enable your application for background refreshes (the "smart cache" feature).
 This is a much more efficient way to refresh data than initiating a Refresh Connection request yourself each day.

-### *Check the users jobs regularly. *
+### *Check the users jobs regularly.*

 A common cadence is once a day and then every time they login, giving you the opportunity to handle any unresolved errors that have occurred.
 See our resources on how to effectively handle jobs.

 For example, the user may have initially connected their banks without issues, but Basiq has since had trouble refreshing their data.
-The user may have changed their login credentials, or the bank may be presenting a popup requiring the user to acknowledge new T&Cs, etc.
+The user may have changed their login credentials, or the bank may be presenting a popup requiring the user to acknowledge new T\&Cs, etc.

 ## **Handling jobs**